franzpdx/TetrisCPP/README.md

 These c++ header files contain not only function declarations, but also definitions.
 Definitions should really be moved to accompanying .cpp files.

 Tetris block display is done on a very granular level.
 It would be more efficient to gather the whole board's state and render it at once, using instancing to take a single tetris block model and translate a copy of it into every appropriate location.

+The font used in the game should be replaced with a more legible font.

 ## Notice